Try My Therapist Rate Increase Letter Template [So You Don't Burn Out]

 Working with a business coach can help give you the support and courage to make dramatic changes in your business for the better.
 As a therapist myself, I understand the risks and rewards of private practice.
 That's what makes business coaching with me so different.

-Through private business coaching, my private practice building group program, coaching intensives, and retreats, I've helped therapists achieve their private practice dreams.
+Through my fee course, The Fee Formula, private business coaching, my private practice building group program, coaching intensives, and retreats, I've helped therapists achieve their private practice dreams.
 I help you clarify your ideal client, hone your marketing and messaging, heal your money wounds, and increase your visibility online to increase your income and create a bigger impact.
 Explore the 'Work with Me' section on my website to learn more about current offerings.